Winnipeg-iOS-Developers/InterestingPoint/Doc/part1/step3.md

 Also add the component `Table View Cell` to your `Table View` with 2 `UILabel` for the **title** and **subtitle**

-Finally we will customize our table view programmatically, add the following to your `POIViewController` within the `viewDidAppear` scope:
+Finally we will customize our table view programmatically, add the following to your `POIViewController` within the `viewDidLoad` scope:

 ```swift
 let visualEffect = UIBlurEffect(style: .Light)